 Add to your list today, the Golden Triangle of India – Delhi, Agra and Jaipur.
 Yes, they are the Golden Cities of India.
 Plan trip around these to learn about the rich Indian history and culture.
 I am lucky enough to wander in these golden places of India.
 Strolling around in the pleasant weather, eating lip-smacking food to getting an insight into the ancient culture and Indian heritage.

 Admire the beauty of Jama Masjid – the largest mosque in India.
 Its magnificent and striking infrastructure will leave you stunned.
 After making your way towards the Chandni Chowk the Moonlit Square of Delhi, which is popular for its lively markets and lip-smacking fragilities.
 Enjoy the yummy savoured Rabri Falooda at Giani’s, the best dessert you can ever have.
 Next stop is the Red Fort, the stunning sandstone fort which looks like a beautiful painting in red amid the lush greenery.
 Delhi is home to President’s official residence, the Rashtrapati Bhavan.
 The beauty of this huge mansion with notable architecture is incredible and worth the visit.
-The India Gate radiates a heroic vibe, standing tall and reflecting the tri-colour flag of our motherland.
+The India Gate radiates a heroic vibe, standing tall and reflecting the tri-color flag of our motherland.
 Built-in memory of our Indian martyrs, this place has a Flame of the Immortal Soldier, which is lit every time.

 Agra – Home of Crown Palace of India